housework-robot/main/S06_robot_side/S06E03_anatomy_wheel_legged_bot.md

    *Stack-force uses M0.run() for the loop, without explicity calling loopFOC(), similar but not exactly the same with SimpleFOC.*

+In summary, Stack-force's motor control is consistent with the standord SimpleFOC's routine, except it hides some details, including wrapping up the motor driver in Stack-force's library.

 &nbsp;
 ## 2.3 SF_Motor library and PWM driver